msillano/IoTwebUI/README22.md

    - `is-a`: name of the Tuya 'type' of the device (in corresponding code it is `device.category`).
 In total over 600 types.
    - `id`: `device.id`, required by some HUBs (e.g. TuyaDAEMON, Homebridge, HA, etc..) to access the Cloud.
    - `key`: `device.local_key`, required by some HUBs that use MQTT locally.

+**[from ver.
+2.2.2] Updated Tootips:**

+- I added the device name to all tooltips.
+- It is possible to 'export' tooltips with [Ctrl] + [click] in a pop-up that can be easily copied with copy-paste.
+- The tooltip format is CSV compatible, using ':' as field separator.
+So the data of a tooltip is easily importable into a spreadsheet (e.g. Excel) for further use.
+- The updated versions of the example x-devices (in GitHub, /addon) are also optimized for export.

 ### Logging and data export
 It is possible to export some data to a file: the user must specify only `device` and `status` (properties) to identify the data of interest and these are saved at regular intervals (minimum 1 minute) in an internal buffer (max 5000 records - equal to 80h @1 rec/min), then exported to file automatically or on user command.<br>
 The user can choose in configuration between two formats: `CSV` (suitable, for example, for DB and spreadsheets such as Excel) or `JSON` (for more complex processing with ad hoc programs) with very few editing interventions on the files (see [beyond formats](#csv-format)).